 At Lusk, Drasites, & Tolisano, we have considerable experience in helping individuals who have been hurt while on another person's or business' property.
 This area of the law is known as premises liability and it can involve intricate issues that should be analyzed by a skilled professional.

-If you have had an accident on someone else's property, our personal injury attorneys can assist you in filing a claim for compensation.
+If you have had an accident on someone else's property, our premises liability lawyers in Cape Coral can assist you in filing a claim for compensation.

 Proving Negligence in Premises Liability Cases

 There are several considerations that may arise in a premises liability case.
 Like any other lawsuit involving a claim of negligence, it requires that a plaintiff prove that the defendant owed him or her a duty of care.
 It also is necessary to show that there has been a breach of the duty that caused injury and damages.

 A key factor in a premises liability case is how a plaintiff is classified with respect to the property upon which he or she was hurt.
 Any person who enters a particular area may be categorized as trespasser, licensee, or invitee.